Charles Bozon

 Charles Bozon Jr. (15 December 1932 – 7 July 1964) was an alpine ski racer and world champion from France.

+Career

 Born in Chamonix, Haute-Savoie, Bozon won a gold medal in the slalom at the 1962 World Championships, held at his hometown of Chamonix in a snowstorm.
 Earlier, he had won a bronze medal in the slalom at the 1960 Winter Olympics in Squaw Valley, California, and two world championship silver medals in the combined in 1956 and 1960.

 Bozon suffered fractured vertebra in the giant slalom at the world championships in 1958 and vowed not to compete again.
 He did not compete in the Olympics in 1964.